Discover the top employers, best rated schools and helpful travel information as you explore the area. Request relocation information now!

 One of the finest community art schools, the Vero Beach Museum of Art offers art classes in painting, ceramics, sculpture, glass infusion and thought provoking international lectures at the Riverside Theatre.
 The museum's gallery showcases traveling art exhibitions and is home to a permanent art collection.
 The Vero Beach Museum of Art is located on the east side of the Indian River and is the center piece of the award winning 26 acre Riverside Park.
 The 136 seat Riverside Theatre hosts musicals, dance and contemporary plays.
 In Fort Pierce, the Sunrise Theatre for the Performing Arts is one of the grandest historic theaters on the Treasure Coast.
 Concerts, comedies, touring broadway performances and headliner entertainers perform year round at the Sunrise Theatre for the Performing Arts.
 As you get to know Vero Beach better, you're likely agree, Vero Beach is one of the Best Art Towns in Florida.

 At an elevation of 14 feet, Vero Beach’s average winter temperature is in the mid 60’s and the water temperature is about the same December through February.
 Vero Beach boasts more than 200 clear sunny days.
 May through September, the average temperature ranges in the high 70’s and the water temperature rises to 84 degrees.
 Winters are warm and the summers are hot and humid.
+The average relative humidity is 70%.
 Hurricanes and tornados are Vero Beach’s weather hazards.

 In addition to classes offered at the Vero Beach Museum of Art, the Indian River County Main Library offers health and wellness classes, line dancing, book clubs and courses in writing.
 The Indian River State College - Mueller Center offers degree seeking students continuing education courses.
 The Vero Beach Adult and Community Education School offers personal development courses in floral design, language and water aerobics.
 The Senior Bulletin Board Newsletter produced monthly by the Indian River Recreation Department lists the latest fitness, life enrichment and computer classes specifically designed for mature adults.
 Classes include quilting, senior softball, wood carving, gardening and more.